carbon-io/carbond/docs/guide/collections.rst

-As an example, let's say that we want objects in a collection belonging to separate users to appear as if they share the same IDs (e.g. user "foo" would see a different object that user "bar" when making a request to ``/collection/1``).
+As an example, let's say that we want objects in a collection belonging to separate users to appear as if they share the same IDs (e.g. user "foo" would see a different object than user "bar" when making a request to ``/collection/1``).
 You could extend ``preFindObjectOperation`` as follows:

 .. code-block:: js